jss2a98aj/NotFine/Readme.md

 # Future Plans

-Achiveing and exceding feature parity with Optifine, but not shaders.
+Achieving and exceeding feature parity with Optifine, but not shaders.

 Shaders will be supported when paired with [Angelica](https://github.com/GTNewHorizons/Angelica) if all goes well.